 Wait for a blue light on the extender.
 If still your Belkin extender is stuck on the orange light, then proceed with the next solution.

-If Belkin shows orange LED lights after Belkin setup, then you need to relocate your WiFi range extender near the router.
-Physical obstacles like the drawer, cabin, glass door, mirror, metallic objects, thick ceiling or wall, or electronic devices like microwave ovens, cordless phones, Bluetooth speakers, baby monitors, refrigerators, and so on can cause wireless network interference.
+If Belkin shows orange light on Belkin Router after setup, then you need to relocate your WiFi range extender near the router.
+Physical obstacles like the drawer, cabins, glass doors, mirrors, metallic objects, thick ceiling or wall, or electronic devices like microwave ovens, cordless phones, Bluetooth speakers, baby monitors, refrigerators, and so on can cause wireless network interference.
 Therefore, place your Belkin WiFi range extender away from these devices.

 Solution 4: Connect your Belkin Extender to the WiFi Network again